BSc (Hons) Sport and Exercise Science

 UCAS Code

-Teaching is reinforced by research, and there’s a strong emphasis on the links with industry.
-This includes opportunities for placements and internships.
-Practical sessions will be delivered in bespoke physiology and biomechanics laboratories.
+Our teaching is backed up by research, and there's a strong emphasis on links with industry, including work placements and internships.

-The Elite Athletes Development Programme
+The Elite Athlete Development Programme

 There are some international-class athletes here at Abertay involved in a range of sports competing at senior and age grade national levels.
-We support these athletes in their quest for international success through the Elite Athletes Development Programme (EADP).
+We support these athletes in their quest for international success through the Elite Athlete Development Programme (EADP).

 We are immensely proud to have helped some students reach their sporting goals and represent their country.
 Find out how to apply.